jyao1/VariableEx/Readme.md

 1) EDKII Variable Ppi/Protocol extension: (VariableExPkg\Include\Ppi\ReadOnlyVariable2Ex.h,
 VariableExPkg\Include\Protocol\VariableEx.h, VariableExPkg\Include\Protocol\SmmVariableEx.h)
 Below attributes extension is added:
-  EDKII_VARIABLE_PASSWORD_AUTHENTICATED is for the password-based integrity.
+  EDKII_VARIABLE_KEY_AUTHENTICATED is for the key-based integrity.
-  EDKII_VARIABLE_PASSWORD_PROTECTED is for the password-based confidentiality.
+  EDKII_VARIABLE_KEY_PROTECTED is for the key-based confidentiality.

 2) EDKII Variable Storage extension: (VariableExPkg\Include\Guid\VariableFormatEx.h)
-The variable storage is updated to support the password based HASH and data encryption.
+The variable storage is updated to support the key based HASH and data encryption.

-3) Password Lib: (VariableExPkg\Include\Library\PasswordLib.h)
+3) Key Lib: (VariableExPkg\Include\Library\KeyLib.h)
-It is a library to provide the generic password management functions.
+It is a library to provide the generic key-based crypto functions.

 4) Variable driver: (VariableExPkg\Universal\Variable)
-Both Pei variable driver and RuntimeDxe/Smm variable driver are updated to support the password based authentication and protection.
+Both Pei variable driver and RuntimeDxe/Smm variable driver are updated to support the key based authentication and protection.
 A platform may use these 2 drivers to replace the variable drivers defined in MdeModulePkg.

-5) Unit Test: (VariableExPkg\Test\VariablePasswordTest)
+5) Unit Test: (VariableExPkg\Test\VariableKeyTest)
 The unit test code for both Pei and RuntimeDxe variable.
 It can run on the Nt32 platform.

 ## Scope:
 1) This package only focuses on the secure variable storage management.
 This package provides a sample on how to add confidentiality support for UEFI variable.
-This package also provides a simpler way to use user password for authentication variable.
+This package also provides a simpler way to use user key for authentication variable.

-2) This package does not focuses on the password management.
+2) This package does not focuses on the key management.
-This package assumes the caller has a way to get the user password.
+This package assumes the caller has a way to get the user key.
 For example:
-The password can be got from user input directly.
+The key can be got from user input password directly.
-The password can be got from an external media, such as USB Key.
+The key can be got from the other media, such as USB disk, TPM, or co-processor.
-The password can be derived from biometrics, such as fingerprint.
+The key can be derived from biometrics, such as fingerprint.
-Or the password content can be from UEFI variable and decrypted by a root password as an implementation choice.
+Or the key content can be from UEFI variable and decrypted by a root key as an implementation choice.

 ## Known limitation: